 Colin Seeberger is Young Invincibles’ Strategic Campaigns Advisor, leading public education and outreach efforts around higher education reform and the 2016 elections.
 Colin formerly served as Young Invincibles’ Press Secretary where he led the daily execution of the organization’s media outreach strategy.
 Colin came to Young Invincibles from BerlinRosen Public Affairs’ National Public Affairs practice, where he worked with clients dedicated to social and economic justice.
 He also worked with Grindstone Research during the 2012 and 2014 campaign cycles.

 Colin studied Political Management with a concentration in Strategic Communications at George Washington University’s Graduate School of Political Management and graduated summa cum laude from Pace University’s Pforzheimer Honors College in New York City.
 He is a native of Dallas, Texas, the home of his beloved Dallas Cowboys, and enjoys cycling.

-Erin Hemlin, National Training Director, grew up in Sugar Land, Texas just outside of Houston.
+Erin Hemlin, Director of Training and Consumer Education, grew up in Sugar Land, Texas just outside of Houston.
 She has a B.A. in Political Science from St. Edward’s University (‘08), and a M.A. in Political Science with a focus in American Politics and Government from George Mason University (’12).